#Removing previous datasets in memory

 theme_bw()+

-2.4 Changing size of the randomly generated variable X: increments of 1
+4.4 Changing size of the randomly generated variable - heights of women: increments of 0.1

 dummy_df<-data.frame(dummy_df)